bxparks/rpn83p/docs/USER_GUIDE.md

 calculator, with some significant features from the [HP-12C](https://en.wikipedia.org/wiki/HP-12C) and the [HP-16C](https://en.wikipedia.org/wiki/HP-16C).
-RPN83P also hopes to be the easiest and cheapest gateway app that introduces a new generation of users to the beauty and power of RPN calculators.
+RPN83P also hopes to be the easiest and cheapest gateway app that introduces new users to the beauty and power of RPN calculators.

 RPN83P is a flash application written in Z80 assembly language that consumes 3 pages (48 kiB) of flash memory.
 Since it is stored in flash, it is preserved if